 The University of Nevada, Reno strengthened its commitment to inclusion, access and opportunity for underrepresented students, faculty and staff during President Joe Crowley's leadership when the position of special assistant to the president for diversity was established in 1990.
 President Crowley named professor Michael Coray to the new post to develop and implement campus-wide diversity initiatives, including a structure for issues- and constituent-based diversity committees to ensure that many groups had direct reporting lines to the Office of the President.

-Currently, the diversity committees report to the Office of the Provost and have evolved to include the following committees:
+Currently, the diversity committees report to the Office of the President and have evolved to include the following committees:

 - Committee on the Status of Women

 - Advocates and Allies for Gay, Lesbian, Bisexual and Transgender Committee

 - Multiethnic Coalition